Olympic officials: Chinese tennis star Peng says she is safe

 Peng’s disappearance and official silence in response to appeals for information prompted calls for a boycott of the Winter Olympics in Beijing in February, a prestige event for the Communist Party.
 The women’s professional tour threatened to pull events out of China unless the safety of the former No. 1 doubles player was assured.

-The IOC had previously remained quiet about the status of Peng, who competed in three Olympics, helping to contribute to the IOC’s multimillion-dollar revenue from broadcasting and sponsorships.
+The IOC had previously remained quiet about the status of Peng, helping to contribute to the IOC’s multimillion-dollar revenue from broadcasting and sponsorships.

 The Olympic body’s stated policy is “quiet diplomacy.”
 The IOC had said Saturday it would “continue our open dialogue on all levels with the Olympic movement in China.”